Sravanthimutyala/Sravanthimutyala/README.md

 ---

 ## 💻 What I'm Doing
-- 🔭 Working as a **Data Science Intern**, gaining hands-on experience with real-world data
+- 🔭 Worked as a **Data Science Intern**, and gained hands-on experience with real-world data.
+And usage of Algorithms in the dataset.
 - 🌱 Learning JavaScript and enhancing my development + analytical skills
 - 🧠 Exploring ways to combine storytelling and data for powerful insights